chenkianwee/project-automated/index.md

 # Project Automated

-Automating tasks in Architecture Design, Engineering Design, Construction and Building Operations (AECO).
+Automating tasks in Architecture Design, Engineering Design, Construction and Building Operations.
 Automate all the repetitive tasks so you can focus on solving the real problem!

-This website provides you the resources to automate your task.
-Learn about the research on the AECO automation in the Expertise section, the practical skills required for acting upon the research in E-Learning, and the tools required for the automation in Software.
+Learn about the automated workflows.
+They are developed using Open-Source Software, Standards and Hardware.
+Learn them and you can adopt them in practice with minimal monetary cost!